Loading…

 Check every Font's options before spending.
 You can see what's available without committing.
 Different Fonts unlock access to different branches of the tree depending on your activation history.
 A Font you found near a Malediction-adjacent area might offer curse upgrades you weren't expecting.
 Look before you spend.

 Don't over-invest in parkour.
 The first tier is what unlocks the hidden Fonts.
-There's a point of diminishing return on traversal investment — advanced aerial nodes are worth having eventually, but they're not time-critical.
+There's a point of diminishing return on traversal investment: advanced aerial nodes are worth having eventually, but they're not time-critical.
 The first tier is the unlock event; deeper traversal is polish.

-The Kristala Character Build Guide covers the specific stat priorities for each school type — which combat nodes matter most for Eminence, which curse nodes matter most for Malediction, and the late-game investment decisions that shape both runs.
+The Kristala Character Build Guide covers the specific stat priorities for each school type: which combat nodes matter most for Eminence, which curse nodes matter most for Malediction, and the late-game investment decisions that shape both runs.

-For a complete view of how the magic system fits with the skill tree — specifically how your school determines which combat nodes are useful — the Kristala Spells Guide explains the Eminence and Malediction mechanics and why the tree investment order differs between schools.
+For a complete view of how the magic system fits with the skill tree (specifically how your school determines which combat nodes are useful) the Kristala Spells Guide explains the Eminence and Malediction mechanics and why the tree investment order differs between schools.

-Q: Can I refund nodes?
-A: No. There is no respec for the Feline Skill Tree.
+There is no respec for the Feline Skill Tree.
 Investments made at Fonts are permanent for that playthrough.
 A new character from the 32-trait creator is the only reset.

-Q: What's the difference between parkour nodes and combat nodes?
-A: Parkour nodes grant movement and traversal abilities: wall interaction, jump extension, aerial moves.
+Parkour nodes grant movement and traversal abilities: wall interaction, jump extension, aerial moves.
 Combat nodes improve fight performance: damage output, cast efficiency, survivability.
 Some nodes sit between the two and affect both.
 The key difference is that parkour nodes unlock map access, while combat nodes make fights faster within accessible areas.

-The Kristala Character Build Guide breaks down the specific combat nodes worth prioritizing within each school — the decisions inside the tree that shape how both Eminence and Malediction builds perform.
+The Kristala Character Build Guide breaks down the specific combat nodes worth prioritizing within each school: the decisions inside the tree that shape how both Eminence and Malediction builds perform.

 New to Kristala?
-The Kristala Beginners Guide covers the first-hour priorities — including how to approach the first Font investment before you fully understand the tree.
+The Kristala Beginners Guide covers the first-hour priorities: including how to approach the first Font investment before you fully understand the tree.

 The Kristala Clans Guide explains which clan starting positions sit closer to which early-game upgrades and why the clan choice affects not just magic school but the first few hours of tree investment.

 Not sure whether Kristala is worth starting now or waiting for patches?
-The Kristala Review covers the current state of the game — including the PS5 load time issue and whether the combat and traversal systems hold up at launch.
+The Kristala Review covers the current state of the game: including the PS5 load time issue and whether the combat and traversal systems hold up at launch.